 The majority of ignition systems consist of the distributor with a magnetic pickup multiplex plug that ties it to the module.
 An ignition coil with easy clip-on painless harness makes the conversion a no-brainer.
 Color-coded wiring and detailed instructions also make this easier.
 Many factory point-triggered ignition systems have either a resistor power wire or a ballast resistor.
 If you’re going with an aftermarket ignition, you may have to bypass this resistor wire and get power right off the ignition switch.

 When you opt for a factory electronic ignition system, you’re going to need compatible components, including the ignition coil and heavy-duty wires.
 Spark plugs will need to be compatible with high-energy ignition systems and have larger gaps in the .050-inch+ range depending on the manufacturer.
 Ideally, you will go with platinum tip plugs and virtually never have to disturb them again.

-The breaker plate assembly is removed with two screws and disconnection of the negative coil lead.
-While you’re at it, check the vacuum advance for proper function.
+Step 2: The breaker plate assembly is removed with two screws and disconnection of the negative coil lead.
+At this time, check the vacuum advance for proper function.

 Step 3: The centrifugal advance function and proper assembly is inspected.

 Step 4: We’re installing a new breaker plate assembly for optimum function.
 The red and black lead through a common grommet and need to clear the breaker plate and rotor.
 This breaker plate provides a plastic gap gauge to set air gap.

 Step 5: Leads are crimped with heat-shrink insulation.
 Red goes to the positive side of the coil and black goes to the negative side.
 Follow the instructions on your lead because some applications have a resistor or resistor wire and the ground strip inside the distributor must be connected.

 Always practice good safety behaviors when working on motor vehicles.
 To help prevent injuries, use appropriate personal protective equipment, which may include safety gloves, goggles, helmets and shoes.